-This survey report will be provided as an appendix.
-It will be amended to capture remaining community consultation outcomes.
+[A survey report will be provided as an appendix in the final Climate Action Plan.
+It will be amended to capture the remaining community consultation outcomes in July/August 2021.]

 During 2021, we undertook consultation on the refresh of the Boroondara Community Plan.
 Community feedback during this process has been considered and incorporated in the development of this Climate Action Plan.
 The details of the consultation will be publicised during 2021.